waikato-datamining/simple-file-poller/README.md

 ## Custom logging

-By supplying a method to the `logging` option, you can custom the logging that occurs via the `info`, `debug` and `error` method calls of the Poller.
+By supplying a method to the `logging` option, you can customize the logging that occurs via the `info`, `debug` and `error` method calls of the Poller.
 The example below uses the Python logging framework.